 Plant collections are the foundation of the JC Raulston Arboretum.
 Some of these collections represent what we feel are the most comprehensive in the Southeast, the United States, or even in the world.
 Others simply represent collections that are more substantial than any others to be found in the southeastern United States, or they represent a representative assemblage of the best, new, or significant, members of the group.
-Our collection contains 6,074 taxa in the Arboretum's living collection of 46,018 plants in 10,096 plantings.
+Our collection contains 6,662 taxa in the Arboretum's living collection in 10,803 plantings.
 Given our space limitations, the following list is particularly striking:

 Discover new cultivars and uses for one of the most time-honored garden shrubs.
 Also an important trial garden with an international reputation, the Boxwood Collection is an elegant, evergreen setting for private parties.

 The famous Conifer Collection is rich with color, texture, and diversity.
 A living laboratory which tests the bounds of these plants in our hot, humid climate, it continues to be a proving ground for important plant introductions.

 Stroll along these striking, memorable trees that are unique to JCRA.
 Our dwarf loblolly pines are the only collection of its type in the world and a favorite with visitors.

 Flower lovers adore this collection which boosts over one thousand perennials that survive and thrive in hot, humid weather.
 Many of the plants also offer year-round interest, a plus for southern gardens.